 Law enforcement responded to the 6000 block of Fayette Street after a report of a shooting at 9:20 p.m.
 Tuesday.

-Authorities are continuing their investigation into the circumstances surrounding the shooting death of a man in an unincorporated area of Los Angeles.
+Detectives were investigating the circumstances surrounding the shooting death of a man on Sunday.

-Authorities Sunday continued to investigate the circumstances surrounding the shooting death of a Santa Ana resident.
+Detectives are investigating the circumstances Saturday surrounding the shooting death of a man.

 Los Angeles sheriff’s deputies were called to the scene in the 4100 block of West Venice Boulevard near Crenshaw, where a Metro bus had been pulled over and taped off shortly after 4 p.m.
 Tuesday.